demisto/content-docs/docs/concepts/Concepts.md

 * SIEM alerts
 * Mail alerts
-* Security alerts from third-party services, such as SIEM, mail boxes, data in CSV format, or from the Demisto RESTful API.
+* Security alerts from third-party services, such as SIEM, mail boxes, data in CSV format, or from the Cortex XSOAR RESTful API.

-Demisto includes several out-of-the-box incident types, and users can add custom incident types with custom fields, as necessary.
+Cortex XSOAR includes several out-of-the-box incident types, and users can add custom incident types with custom fields, as necessary.

 ## Incident Fields